We don’t support this browser anymore.

 And why the end of the tax year is the time to do it.

 Afterall, March and early April should be the time when we all start planning our summer holidays, right?
-Fair enough, but while you’re researching airbnbs and collecting Avios points, it might be worth learning about your tax allowances too.
-Afterall, it could be the key to a lifetime of lush holidays, if that’s your thing.
+Fair enough, but while you’re researching Airbnbs and collecting Avios points, it might be worth learning about your tax allowances too.
+They could be the key to a lifetime of lush holidays, if that’s your thing.

 This article isn’t personal advice.
 If you’re not sure what’s right for you, ask for financial advice.
 Pension, ISA and tax rules can change, and their benefits depend on your circumstances.
-Unlike the security offered by cash, all investments can fall as well as rise, so you could get back less than you invest.
+Unlike the security offered by cash, all investments can fall as well as rise in value, so you could get back less than you invest.

-Each tax year, which runs from 6 April and finishes on 5 April the following year, we all have a number of allowances – including an ISA allowance and a pension annual allowance – which work on the basis of ‘use it or lose it’.
-In other words, use your allowance or lose it for that given tax year.
+Each tax year, which runs from 6 April and finishes on 5 April the following year, we all have a number of allowances – including an ISA allowance and a pension annual allowance.

 1. Cash is queen

 You could get a great rate on a Cash ISA.
-The industry gears up for this time of year, and banks tend to compete harder for your money.
-We’ve seen some decent rates hitting the market, so it could be far more rewarding to snap up a deal now.
+We’ve seen some decent rates hitting the market, so it could be rewarding to snap up a deal now.
 Remember inflation can reduce the value of money over time.

 2. Time is money